Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Model of the quantum network

 \section{Model of the quantum network}

 The concept of entanglement transfer is known to be applicable to both defect centers with central nuclear spin~\cite{Nemoto2014} and with weakly coupled nuclear spins~\cite{Hannes2024}.
-In order to apply the concept in the version generalized to higher-dimensional memory qudits, we define an explicit physical model of a quantum network node as a defect center with higher nuclear spin in Sec.~\ref{sec:generic_model}.
+In order to apply the concept in the version generalized to higher-dimensional memory qudits, we define an explicit physical model of a quantum network node as a defect center with higher nuclear spin in Sec.~\ref{sec:node_model}.
 A known mechanism for entangling two such nodes is described in Sec.~\ref{sec:el-el-entangling}.
+In Sec.~\ref{sec:decoupling} we review the methods for using electron and nuclear spins as separate information carriers in each hybrid node, and discuss the errors accumulating on nuclear spins during each electron-electron-entangling scheme.